 Neely, Adrian N., Asia S. Ivey, Catherine Duarte, Jocelyn Poe, and Sireen Irsheid.
 “Building the Transdisciplinary Resistance Collective for Research and Policy: Implications for Dismantling Structural Racism as a Determinant of Health Inequity.”
 Ethnicity & Disease 30, no. 3 (2020): 381-388.

-This project aimed at creating a community development plan for the city of Tuskegee which focused on recreation facilities and programming.
-Worked with city staff and residents to develop a strategic plan that promotes community engagement, partnerships and volunteerism in order to develop an holistic and community-responsive recreation plan.
+This graduate thesis explored community development through recreation facilities and programming.
+As a community-based research project, I worked with city staff and residents to co-develop a strategic plan that promotes community engagement, partnerships, and volunteerism to develop a holistic and community-responsive recreation plan.

-This project explored the process by which spoken word poetry can be translated into form in order to produce an poetic spatial experience.
-My research focused on the history, concepts and rhythm of spoken word poetry.
-This research was used in the design of a performing and visual arts high school in Jackson, Mississippi.
+This undergraduate thesis project examined how spoken word poetry can be translated into form to produce a poetic spatial experience.
+My research focused on the history, concepts, and rhythm of spoken word poetry.
+This research was used to design a performing and visual arts high school in Jackson, Mississippi.

-With the goal of exploring how to be a “designer for the people,” a phrase coined at a Harvard University Graduate School of Design Inclusion Conference, I arranged for an independent study course to research the sociological aspects of design.
-The final paper examines two important relationships: between society and space, and between social behavior and space, in order to identify the sociological effects of design and consider design methods that are more “people centered.”
+To explore how to be a “designer for the people,” a phrase coined at a Harvard University Graduate School of Design Inclusion Conference, I researched the sociological aspects of design.
+The final paper investigates two critical relationships: between society and space, and between social behavior and space, to identify the sociological effects of design and consider design methods that are more “people centered.”